antmicro/ros2-gui-node/examples/kenning-multimodel-demo/README.md

 > In case you have built the image manually, e.g. with name `kenning-ros2-demo`, run `DOCKER_IMAGE=kenning-ros2-demo ./run-docker.sh`.
 > Also, if you want to change the camera path (default `/dev/video0`), set the `CAMERA_PATH` variable with your desired path before running the script.

-Scripts checks for the presence of NVIDIA drivers - if NVIDIA GPU is not present, the container will run in CPU-only mode.
+Script checks for the presence of NVIDIA drivers - if NVIDIA GPU is not present, the container will run in CPU-only mode.
 If you want to explicitly run the container without GPU acceleration, set:

 ```